IDeliverable/UwpControls/Readme.md

-This repository contains a set of useful controls for the Universal Windows Platform (UWP).
+This repository contains a set of useful controls for the Universal Windows Platform (UWP) written in C#.

 ## Controls